Malcolm J. Fraser Jr. Rev. Julius A. Nieuwland, C.S.C. Professor

 The Fraser laboratory merges research in Molecular Virology and Transgenic Engineering with the particular goals of advancing applications that improve the human condition.
 A major thrust of the research in this laboratory concerns the utilization of molecular approaches to understanding and manipulating virus genetics in ways that permit beneficial transgenic alteration of the hosts or host tissues to eliminate or preclude virus infection.

-- Rev. Julius A. Nieuwland, CSC, Professor of Biological Sciences 2011-Present
+- Rev. Julius A. Nieuwland, CSC, Professor of Biological Sciences, University of Notre Dame, IN 2011-Present

 - Fellow, American Academy of Microbiology 2011-Present